Senseonics

 GlycoMimetics, Inc. is a clinical-stage biotechnology company dedicated to the discovery and development of innovative glycomimetic drugs aimed at addressing significant unmet medical needs associated with diseases influenced by carbohydrate biology.
 The company’s lead drug candidate, rivipansel, is a pan-selectin antagonist that has completed Phase III clinical trials for treating vaso-occlusive crises in sickle cell disease.
 Additionally, GlycoMimetics is developing uproleselan, an E-selectin inhibitor that is being tested in combination with chemotherapy for acute myeloid leukemia (AML) and in a Phase III trial for relapsed/refractory AML.
 The company also offers GMI-1359, which targets E-selectin and a chemokine receptor, having completed Phase I clinical trials, and is involved in developing other candidates, including GMI-1687 and Galectin-3.
 GlycoMimetics has established research collaborations, including an agreement with the National Cancer Institute and a partnership with Apollomics for the commercialization of uproleselan and GMI-1687.
 Founded in 2003, the company is headquartered in Rockville, Maryland.

-Qovia specializes in voice over Internet Protocol (VoIP) monitoring and management technologies.
-Founded in 2002 and based in Frederick, Maryland, the company develops software solutions designed to monitor and manage voice quality on VoIP telephone systems.
-Its products serve a diverse clientele, including school districts, government agencies, law enforcement, banking institutions, call centers, and voice carriers.
-By focusing on the quality of voice communications, Qovia plays a significant role in optimizing the performance of next-generation telephone systems that utilize internet technology for voice traffic.
+Qovia is a company that specializes in voice over Internet Protocol (VoIP) telephony monitoring and management technologies.
+Founded in 2002 and based in Frederick, Maryland, Qovia develops software products designed to monitor and manage voice quality on VoIP telephone systems.
+Its solutions cater to a diverse range of customers, including school districts, government agencies, law enforcement, banking and financial institutions, call centers, and voice carriers.
+By leveraging internet technology to enhance voice communication, Qovia positions itself at the forefront of next-generation phone systems.

 Triumfant